black-project/black-packer/README.md

 black-packer
 ============

-Build a fresh new VM for your black-project.
+Build a fresh new VirtualMachine for your black-project.

 ## About

-This box runs only on virtualbox (for the moment).
 The default configuration will not share the root project directory (this is my choice) but, if you want to use vagrant on your root folder, don't hesitate to make your changes in `vm/Vagrantfile`.